Brain Health

 Q: Are there any new treatments or research breakthroughs for dementia?

 A: Yes!
-Researchers are exploring new medications, gene therapy, stem cell therapy, and early detection methods.
+Researchers are exploring new medications, gene therapy, stem cell therapy, and catching early signs of Dementia.
 There’s hope for the future!

 Was this helpful?